Skip to main content

 How to Order

-The terrain is provided in MVRsimulation's round-earth terrain format and will only run with a valid VRSG version 7 software license or later, with current software maintenance.
+The terrain is provided in MVRsimulation's round-Earth VRSG terrain architecture (MDS format) and will only run with a valid VRSG7 software license, with current software maintenance.

-MVRsimulation’s CONUS++ 3D terrain is available for purchase to customers who are US Government agencies or contractors (for official use only).
-Customers can duplicate the data at their discretion as long as the data is used in conjunction with a valid VRSG license.
-MVRsimulation's CONUS NAIP terrain is now exportable to locations beyond the borders of the United States (excluding Alaska and Hawaii terrain).
+MVRsimulation’s CONUS-NAIP 3D terrain is available for purchase to customers who are U.S. government agencies or contractors (for official use only).
+Customers can duplicate the data at their discretion as long as the data is used in conjunction with a valid VRSG7 license.

-The CONUS++ 3D terrain is available in regions (as described in the table above).
+The CONUS-NAIP 3D terrain is available in regions (as described in the table above).
 Regions are distributed on portable, external drives.

-The entirety of CONUS++ can be obtained by purchasing:
+The entirety of CONUS-NAIP can be obtained by purchasing:

 • All six region terrain drives.

-• Complete world terrain (which includes CONUS++) delivered on a direct-attached, large-volume (DALV) storage device compatible with laptop/notebook and desktop computer configurations requiring USB 3.1.
+• Complete world terrain (which includes CONUS-NAIP) delivered on a direct-attached, large-volume (DALV) storage device compatible with laptop/notebook and desktop computer configurations requiring USB 3.1 gen2 port.

-A fee covers processing large quantities of data into round-earth VRSG format and hard drive distribution media.
+A fee covers processing large quantities of data into round-Earth VRSG terrain architecture (MDS format) and hard drive distribution media.

 Other Resources